kkevinm/iTunes-Discord-RP/README.md

    * *A*: This should be fixed by installing the [latest version of the JRE](https://www.java.com/download/).
 5) * *Q*: I'm on Mac and the app seems to freeze often (for example, the status on Discord doesn't update after a while).
    * *A*: This can be caused by App Nap, a feature that puts apps to sleep when they're in the background.
 You can try disabling App Nap by pasting this line in the Terminal: `defaults write NSGlobalDomain NSAppSleepDisabled -bool YES` (restart the system to make it take effect).
+6) * *Q*: Can you make so the album cover of the playing song is shown in the status?
+   * *A*: no, Discord doesn't allow you to upload pictures dynamically (outside of special applications like Spotify).

 ## Screenshots
 ### Status preview